 SMSF Property Loans in Australia: The Complete LRBA Guide for 2026

-Ready to get started?
-Explore our dedicated SMSF loan Sydney service page, or if you’re investing in regional NSW, see our SMSF loans Byron Bay page.
-Compare lenders on our SMSF loan lenders Australia guide.
+Explore our dedicated SMSF loan Sydney service page, our SMSF loans Byron Bay page, and our SMSF loan lenders Australia guide.

 What Is an SMSF Property Loan?
 (LRBA Explained)

-An SMSF cannot buy property outright on credit the way an individual can.
-Instead, it borrows through a Limited Recourse Borrowing Arrangement (LRBA) — a structure specifically allowed under the Superannuation Industry (Supervision) Act 1993, introduced in 2007.
+An SMSF borrows through a Limited Recourse Borrowing Arrangement (LRBA) — a structure specifically allowed under the Superannuation Industry (Supervision) Act 1993, introduced in 2007 and expanded in 2011 to allow residential property.
+The 2011 residential exemption has now been removed for new arrangements (from June 2026), but the LRBA structure itself remains fully available for commercial property.

 The key features of an LRBA: